 In my undergraduate degree I studied a wide range of humanities disciplines and developed an interdiscplinary focus on modern Britain.
-I pursued this specialism first in an MA in History at the University of British Columbia in Canada, and then as a Commonwealth Scholar at the University of York in the UK, where i studied for my phd.
-My interest in art history as an element of cultural history led me to teaching in art history programmes for students of art and design practice as well as humanities students at the Winchester School of Art, Newcastle University, and at the University of Brighton, and i have enjoyed teaching and undertaking research projects with artists, curators, and humanities scholars from different disciplines.
+I pursued this specialism first in an MA in History at the University of British Columbia in Canada, and then as a Commonwealth Scholar at the University of York in the UK, where i studied for my Phd.
+My interest in art history as an element of cultural history led me to teaching in art history programmes for students of art and design practice as well as humanities students at the Winchester School of Art, Newcastle University, and at the University of Brighton where I have worked since 2006.

-My investigation of gender and art collections took on a new significance around 2008, when there were initiated a series of unrelated but high profile exhibitions involving feminism and women's art, hosted at major institutions from Stockholm to Los Angeles and many points between (Paris, Barcelona, Vienna, for example).
+My investigation of gender and art collections took on a new significance around 2008, when there were initiated a series of high profile exhibitions involving feminism and women's art, hosted at major institutions from Stockholm to Los Angeles and many points between (Paris, Barcelona, Vienna, for example).
 These major projects as well as less visible efforts on the part of curators to explore gender and feminism in exhibition, invited critical scrutiny and I have been part of a series of collaborative projects to explore feminist curating in art museums and other contexts, which have resulted in publications including co-editing with Angela Dimitrakaki, Politics in Glass Case: Feminism, exhibition cultures and curatorial transgressions (Liverpool University Press, 2013), which included my own essay "A great time to be a woman"?
-Women artists and feminism at Tate Modern'; co-editing with Dorothee Richter and Elke Krasny, Issue 29 of OnCurating, Curating in Feminist Thought (2016), which was published to coincide with an international conference on feminism and curating in Zurich; and contributing to 'Constant Redistribution: A roundtable on feminism, art, and the curatorial field', Journal of Curatorial Studies, 2(2), June 2013.
-This latter publication was a documentation of some of the issues that were raised through an international research network 'Transnational perspectives on women's art, feminism and curating', funded by the Leverhulme Institute which I led in 2010-2012.
+Women artists and feminism at Tate Modern'; co-editing with Dorothee Richter and Elke Krasny, Issue 29 of OnCurating, Curating in Feminist Thought (2016), which was published to coincide with an international conference on feminism and curating in Zurich.
+The article 'Constant Redistribution: A roundtable on feminism, art, and the curatorial field', Journal of Curatorial Studies, 2(2), June 2013 documented some of the issues that were raised through an international research network 'Transnational perspectives on women's art, feminism and curating', funded by the Leverhulme Institute which I led in 2010-2012.